Please ensure Javascript is enabled for purposes of website accessibility

 • Backpack

-• Rain Protection (waterproof jacket/pants)
+• Rain protection (waterproof jacket/pants)

 • Sunscreen — 30 SPF minimum

-• Food/Snacks
+• Food/snacks

-• First Aid Kit
+• First aid kit

-• Cell Phone
+• Cell phone/camera

-• Compass/Map/GPS
+• Compass/map/GPS

-• Hat/Ball cap
+• Hat/baseball cap

 • Sunglasses

-• Flashlight/Headlamp
+• Flashlight/headlamp

-• Extra Clothing (e.g., shirt, socks)
+• Extra clothing (e.g., dry layers, socks)

 Eagles Nest Wilderness